San Antonio Spurs: 1997–2003: The "Twin Towers"

-Coming off their first NBA Championship, the Spurs were among the best teams in the West and battling for first place in the Midwest Division during the 1999–2000 season.
-On March 14, the Spurs playoff spirits got a lift when Sean Elliott, who received a kidney transplant from his brother prior to the season, returned and played in the last 19 games.
-As the season wound down, Duncan suffered a knee injury and the Spurs finished in second place with a 53–29 record.
-Without Duncan, the Spurs were knocked out of the playoffs by the Phoenix Suns in four games.
-The long-term viability of the Spurs franchise in San Antonio was, however, achieved during the 1999–2000 season, as Bexar County voters approved increases in car rental and hotel taxes which would allow for the construction of a new arena next to the Freeman Coliseum.
-The Spurs finished with 58–24 records for both the 2000–01 and 2001–02 seasons but found themselves suffering playoff ousters in both seasons from the eventual NBA Champion Los Angeles Lakers, getting swept from the 2001 Conference Finals and losing in five games during the second round in 2002.
+Coming off their first NBA championship, the Spurs were among the best teams in the West and battling for first place in the Midwest Division during the 1999–2000 season.
+On March 14, the Spurs playoff spirits got a lift when Sean Elliott, who received a kidney transplant from his brother before the season, returned and played in the last 19 games.
+As the season wound down, Duncan suffered a knee injury.
+The Spurs finished in second place with a 53–29 record and were knocked out of the playoffs by the Phoenix Suns in four games.
+The long-term viability of the Spurs franchise in San Antonio was, however, achieved during the 1999–2000 season, as Bexar County voters approved increases in car rental and hotel taxes that would finance the construction of a new arena next to the Freeman Coliseum.
+The Spurs finished 58–24 in the 2000–01 and 2001–02 seasons but were ousted from both playoffs—swept in the 2001 conference finals and losing in five games during the second round in 2002—by the eventual NBA champion Los Angeles Lakers.

-Entering the 2002–03 season, the team knew it would be memorable for at least two reasons, as David Robinson announced that it would be his last in the NBA and the Spurs would begin play at their new arena, the SBC Center, named after telecommunications giant SBC, whose corporate headquarters were located in San Antonio (SBC became AT&T after its acquisition of its former parent company).
+Entering the 2002–03 season, the team knew it would be memorable for at least two reasons, as David Robinson announced that it would be his last in the NBA and the Spurs would begin play at their new arena, the SBC Center, named after telecommunications giant SBC, whose corporate headquarters were in San Antonio (SBC became AT&T after it acquired its former parent company).
 To mark this occasion, the Spurs revamped their "Fiesta Colors" logo and reverted to the familiar silver and black motif (though, during the time of the Fiesta logo, the uniform remained silver and black).

-This version of the Spurs was very different from the team that had won the title a few years earlier.
+This version of the Spurs was different from the team that had won the title a few years earlier.
 Second-year French star Tony Parker, drafted by the Spurs in the first round of the 2001 NBA draft, was now the starting point guard for the Spurs.
 The squad featured a variety of newly acquired three-point shooters, including Stephen Jackson, Danny Ferry, Bruce Bowen, Steve Kerr, Steve Smith and Argentine product Manu Ginóbili, a 1999 second-round draft choice playing in his first NBA season.